telerik/kendo-ui-core/docs/api/javascript/ui/multiselect.md

 ##### data.currentTotal `Array`

-The current total value of the dataSource.
+The current dataSource total value.
+If it is server filtered, it will show the current length of the [view](/api/javascript/data/datasource#methods-view).

 ##### data.maxTotal `Array`

-The max total value of the dataSource.
-Usable when the tag shows the absolute total of the available items.
+The maximum total value of the dataSource.
+Unlike the `currentTotal`, this value will keep the maximum reached total value.
+Usable when the tag shows the total of the available items.

 #### Example - specify template as a function